 Maybe you didn’t withhold enough, forgot to pay estimated taxes for a side gig or you made another kind of honest mistake, and now you have a big, looming tax bill coming your way.
-This happens to many Americans, and, in certain cases, they will struggle to settle up on what they owe.
+This happens to many Americans every year, and, in certain cases, they will struggle to settle up on what they owe.

 “Several years back, the IRS issued new rules to help soften the blow for these taxpayers,” Luscombe says, “including increasing the threshold at which the IRS files a lien against their property, bank account or wages, which will impact credit ratings.
 Despite the changes, however, you’ll still face a host of issues for not paying when owed and need to understand the options available to address the debt.”

 To learn more about five of these options, we talked to Luscombe and Shawn Spaulding, a San Marcos, Calif.-based tax attorney.
 As always, their advice represents their educated opinion alone.
 If you’re in a situation in which you face difficulties in paying taxes owed, we advise that you seek a qualified tax professional to help you make the best decisions for your individual case.
 You can also learn more about tax payment options on the IRS website.

 1. Get an extension.
 In many cases, the IRS will be perfectly willing to extend your deadline to pay.
 “If you can’t pay the bill when it’s due, but you feel you can do so within 120 days, you can ask and—if you owe less than $100,000—receive a short-term, administrative extension,” Luscombe says.